V4Fire/Client/src/components/base/b-router/README.md

 ##### External redirect

-Usually we have to specify the name of the route in the `redirect` property, but we can pass the URL of the entire route - in this case, the redirect will work as "external", i.e. the browser switches to this URL using `location. href`.
+Usually, we have to specify the name of the route in the `redirect` property, but we can also pass the entire URL of the route.
+In this case, the redirect will work as "external," meaning the browser will switch to this URL using `location.href`.

 ```js
 export default {